hsdonkin/paper_trader/README.md

 * _open browser and locate localhost:3000_

 * _For database,
-* _in order to backup, please execute followings in terminal,_
+ in order to backup, please execute followings in terminal:_
 * _pg_dump [YOUR DATABASE NAME] > database_backup.sql_
 * _for database restore after clone, please execute followings in terminal_
 * _createdb [DATABASE NAME]_